workingDog/stixtoneolib/README.md

     loadBundleFile(infile)        to load a file containing a bundle of STIX-2 objects loadBundleZipFile(infile)     to load a zip file containing files each having a bundle of STIX-2 objects

-    loadLargeTextFile(infile)     to load one line at a time a file containing a bundle of STIX-2 objects loadLargeZipTextFile(infile)  to load one line at a time a zip file containing files each having a bundle of STIX-2 objects
+    loadLargeTextFile(infile)     to load one line at a time a file containing a STIX-2 object on one line loadLargeZipTextFile(infile)  to load one line at a time a zip file containing files each having a STIX-2 object on one line

-An example use of **"stixtoneolib"** is [StixToNeoDB](https://github.com/workingDog/StixToNeoDB) which loads files of STIX-2 bundles into a Neo4j database.
+An example use of **stixtoneolib** is [StixToNeoDB](https://github.com/workingDog/StixToNeoDB) which loads files of STIX-2 data into a Neo4j database.

 ### Dependencies and requirements